 On balance, certain patterns can be seen:

-Many transition countries in Eastern and Central Europe were not only aging rapidly, but had features in their pension systems that favored specific groups in the economy (certain categories of workers, the military and/or the police) but also had been used to absorb (through early retirement or disability provisions) many older workers who became unemployed in the transition process.
+Many transition countries in Eastern and Central Europe were not only aging rapidly, but had features in their pension systems that favored specific groups in the economy (certain categories of workers, the military and/or the police) and also had been used to absorb (through early retirement or disability provisions) many older workers who became unemployed in the transition process.
 Generosity in the benefits of the system or in the retirement age provision, particularly for women, contributed to the costliness of the system.
 Fund staff sought to address these sources of costly pensions (increasing the retirement age, freezing pensions for a period, limiting the generosity of the pension indexation mechanism, or reducing the special benefits accorded to certain groups) particularly as part of program conditionality (e.g., in Albania, Bosnia, Bulgaria, Romania, Serbia, and the Ukraine).

-In some AEs (notably, Cyprus, Ireland, Portugal, and Greece), and a few EMEs (Jamaica, Seychelles and Uruguay), the financial crisis was the catalyst which forced reconsideration of costly budgetary features of pension schemes maladapted to the aging of their populations (such as a low retirement age, costly retirement benefit levels, favorable pensions for public sector workers, and favorable tax treatment of pensioners relative to other groups).
+In some AEs (notably, Cyprus, Ireland, Portugal, and Greece), and a few EMEs (Jamaica, Seychelles and Uruguay), the financial crisis was the catalyst which forced reconsideration of costly budgetary features of pension schemes (such as a low retirement age, costly retirement benefit levels, favorable pensions for public sector workers, and favorable tax treatment of pensioners relative to other groups) maladapted to the aging of their populations.
 In Greece (see Box 2), many of these features figured prominently in the program discussions, making it the unusual case where the Fund had to weigh in heavily on the social protection front at the same time as it sought to realize an immediate budgetary adjustment.